Are you coaching or managing?

 You can present yourself as ‘the manager’ and simply order people to follow your directions, despite your personal lack of skill.
 This sounds draconian but sadly, it is very common.
 Almost no one ever uses those words, but the message comes through loudly and clearly through actions.

 Choosing to Coach

-The research is overwhelming: today’s workforce, especially millennials, prefer to be coached rather than ordered about.
-And frankly, coaching requires a lot more skill and insight than does managing.
+The research is overwhelming: today’s workforce, especially millennials and younger, prefer to be coached rather than ordered about.
+And frankly, coaching (and graciously leading) requires a lot more skill and insight than does managing.
 It also takes more time.